 James Hardie manufactures high-quality fiber cement products.
 Because they have made it their mission to offer products designed to beautify and protect your home, they also ensure the installation of their product is managed properly.

-Despite their product being superior in nearly every way, it just takes one false step in the installation process to decrease its effectiveness, while also voiding the warranty.
-Contractors with Elite Preferred status are trained, knowledgeable professionals who follow best practices in the installation process and can answer all your questions about James Hardie.
+Despite their product being superior in nearly every way, it just takes one false step in the siding installation process to decrease its effectiveness, while also voiding the warranty.
+Contractors with Elite Preferred status are trained, knowledgeable siding installation professionals who follow best practices in the installation process and can answer all your questions about James Hardie.

 You’ll enjoy long-term benefits when you hire a preferred contractor while also having full warranty coverage.
 James Hardie Contractors are subject to random installation audits for quality control.
 They must also maintain a satisfactory service record with the BBB.